Sharky90/100-days-of-code/r1-log.md

 //Day 5:September 10.
 Tuesday//
 Was coding yesterday but forgot to post...won't happen again...lol anyway I went through 'Iteration' and ' 'guess and check chapter' where I was finding a cube root of an integer.

+//Day 6:September 11.
+Wednesday//
+Wow how many version are there with the same output?!
+This was a case instead of nesting a for loop inside a while loop, I had to nest a while loop inside a for loop to get same results...

 ### R1D2